 Bankruptcy and repossession situations can be scary and frustrating.
-Groce & DeArmon specializes in bankruptcy and repossession law.
+Bankruptcy lawyers at Groce & DeArmon, P.C. specialize in bankruptcy and repossession law.
 We can help you navigate these difficult times with as little stress as possible.
 When it comes to repossession, it’s important to know your rights and your options.

 Typically a repossession case involves your car, and this can be an extremely inconvenient problem to deal with.
-There are definitely options for you to keep your car or reduce your loan, and make sure you’re not being taken advantage of.
-Typically the best options are to cure your arrears (missed payments), file for Chapter 7 or 13 bankruptcy, or to allow the repossession in order to pay off the loan through auction.
+There are options for you to keep your car or reduce your loan, and make sure you’re not being taken advantage of.
+Typically, the best options are to cure your arrears (missed payments), file for Chapter 7 or Chapter 13 bankruptcy, or allow the repossession in order to pay off the loan through auction.

 Curing Your Arrears

-This is the most common way to prevent repossession without declaring bankruptcy.
+Curing your arrears, or missed payments, is the most common way to prevent repossession without declaring bankruptcy.
 If your car is in danger of being repossessed, you can try to work out curing your arrears with your lender.
 This could include reducing payment amounts or working out a different interest rate.
-This is definitely the most amicable way to prevent a repossession, but it’s not always within an individual’s financial means.
+This is the most amicable way to prevent a repossession, but it’s not always within an individual’s financial means.

 Chapter 7 Bankruptcy

-Chapter 7 Bankruptcy can offer a few options when it comes to repossession.
+Chapter 7 bankruptcy offers a few options when it comes to repossession.
 The first being the benefit of an automatic stay.
 What this does is prevent your lender from taking further collection actions until they obtain court permission.
 So if your vehicle has been repossessed, they must wait to attempt to bring it to auction.
 At this point, you can either negotiate with your lender, redeem your car, or allow the car to go to auction.

 Chapter 13 Bankruptcy

-The biggest difference between Chapter 7 and 13 bankruptcy and repossession is the negotiating ability Chapter 13 affords you to keep your car and continue to make payments.
-With Chapter 7 you may be able to negotiate with your lender, but you’ll have to reaffirm or take personal liability for, your debt again.
-Chapter 13 Bankruptcy avoids this and is designed to help you cure your arrears.
-So this is a better option if you want your car back when compared to Chapter 7.
+The biggest difference between Chapter 7 and 13 bankruptcy and repossession is the negotiating ability.
+Chapter 13 bankruptcy affords you to keep your car and continue to make payments.
+With Chapter 7 bankruptcy, you may be able to negotiate with your lender, but you’ll have to reaffirm or take personal liability for your debt again.
+Chapter 13 bankruptcy avoids this and is designed to help you cure your arrears.
+So this is a better option if you want your car back when compared to Chapter 7 bankruptcy.
 This is the best option to work out an easier repayment plan that works for you.

-Groce & DeArmon Can Help With Bankruptcy and Repossession
+Groce & DeArmon, P.C.
+Can Help With Bankruptcy and Repossession

-Groce & DeArmon specialize and are trusted in bankruptcy and repossession law.
+Hiring a trusted law firm like Groce & DeArmon, P.C., to give you legal aid is an important part in minimizing issues when it comes to bankruptcy and repossession.
 We can guide you through any bankruptcy and repossession case to make sure we work out the best option today.
 Contact us for a free consultation with a friendly, professional lawyer from Groce & DeArmon.